bpmn-io/bpmn-font/README.md

 # bpmn font

-This is a font containing a collection of BPMN 2.0 symbols.
+A BPMN 2.0 icon font.
+Use it to model BPMN diagrams in your Word, VIM or other text editor.

 ![Font Preview](https://github.com/bpmn-io/bpmn-font/blob/master/docs/symbols.png)

-Use it to model BPMN diagrams in your Word, VIM or other text editor.
+Checkout the [demo page](https://rawgit.com/bpmn-io/bpmn-font/master/dist/demo.html) for a list of included icons and their character code.

 ## License